DevOps-Training-AJK/DevOps-SelfLearning/DevOps Setup/AWS/simplejs.md

 # Lets Deploy our image into EKS

-19. Create an EKS cluster in AWS search "Elastic Kubernetes service" -> create cluster ->go with "auto mode" or "custom" ->create required role for node & cluster ->
+19. Create an EKS cluster in AWS search "Elastic Kubernetes service" -> create cluster ->go with "auto mode" or "custom" ->create required role for node & cluster -> create.
+#### NOTE: Based on requirement.
+Either we can create a cluster in same VPC or use different VPC

+20.